 What to Take

-Make sure to bring these essentials on your next Yellowstone to Grand Teton road trip:
+Make sure to bring these essentials on your road trip:

 - America the Beautiful National Park Pass – Visiting both YNP and GTNP will cost you $70 per vehicle.
 Spend an extra $10 and you can get in with a National Park Pass.
 Since it’s valid for national parks nationwide, you can spend the entire year embarking on epic adventures at no extra entry expense.

-- Binoculars or spotting scope – Both Grand Teton and Yellowstone National Parks are filled with abundant wildlife.
+- Binoculars or spotting scope – Both parks are filled with abundant wildlife.
 You can observe animals like deer, bison, wolves, and grizzly bears in their natural habitat with a pair of binoculars or spotting scope.

 - Bear spray – You’ll be heading into the heart of grizzly country, so don’t forget your bear spray.
 Just remember that you can’t carry bear spray on an airplane, even in a checked bag.
 You can pick some up from any of the local sporting goods stores in and around the parks.